List of The Godfather characters: Captain McCluskey

-Captain Mark McCluskey is a fictional character in Mario Puzo's The Godfather.

-In the novel and film, McCluskey is a corrupt Irish American New York police captain, in Francis Ford Coppola's film adaptation, he is portrayed by Sterling Hayden.
+Captain Mark McCluskey is a corrupt Irish American New York police captain.
+He appears in Mario Puzo's The Godfather and in Francis Ford Coppola's film adaptation, where he is portrayed by Sterling Hayden.

 Virgil Sollozzo unsuccessfully attempts to assassinate Don Vito Corleone after a failed attempt to obtain financing and police and political protection for his emerging heroin business.
 When Sollozzo learns Corleone survived, he sends agents to the hospital for another attempt by having Captain McCluskey (Sterling Hayden), a New York City police captain on his payroll, arrest Don Corleone's personal guards at the hospital and remove the police officers stationed outside the Don's hospital room.
 The assassination attempt fails after Vito's youngest son Michael arrives, and finding all the guards gone, suspects another assassination attempt is about to happen.
 He moves his father to another room, then tricks the would-be assassins into believing guards are still protecting his father.
 Captain McCluskey arrives and confronts Michael, punching him and breaking his jaw.
 Hagen arrives shortly afterwards with guards legally licensed to carry weapons; McCluskey, unable to arrest them without raising suspicions, backs down and leaves.

 Soon after, Sollozzo seeks a meeting with Michael to resolve the hostilities, although at Michael's urging, the Corleones view this as an opportunity to kill Sollozzo, which would, of necessity, also involve killing McCluskey.
 Michael successfully convinces Sonny Corleone, Tom Hagen and other leaders of the Family that the usual strict Mafia prohibition against killing police for fear of bringing down the retribution of the authorities should not apply in this case, since McCluskey is a corrupt cop on the mafia's payroll, and who is involved in drugs.
 He further says that this would make a sensational news story to be given to newspaper people on the Corleone Family payroll after the fact.

 Under McCluskey's personal protection, Sollozzo meets with Michael in a Bronx restaurant.
 Although Michael is frisked before the meeting, a revolver has been planted behind the overhead tank of a toilet in the restaurant's lavatory.
 The Corleones were able to do this only because they found out in advance, from a cop in McCluskey's precinct, where the meeting would take place, on account of police regulations requiring McCluskey to leave an address where he could be reached that night.
 Michael excuses himself to go to the bathroom, and retrieves the revolver.
 When he returns, he draws the gun and shoots Sollozzo in the forehead, killing him instantly, and kills McCluskey with two shots moments later.

 Although the double murder, including that of a police captain, brings an official crackdown on organized crime, the subsequent leak of information about McCluskey's criminal links to Sollozzo - as Michael correctly predicted - gets wide coverage in the newspapers and takes some of the attention off Michael and his family.